 Eyes on your work from a print on demand site

-The print on-demand sites like Pixels.com (Fine Art America) have hundreds of thousands of visitors and people looking specifically for artwork.
-Some of them work with businesses and art dealers to find pieces for clients, some are consumer customer-based.
+The print-on-demand sites like Pixels.com (Fine Art America) have hundreds of thousands of visitors and people looking specifically for artwork.
+Some of them work with businesses and art dealers to find pieces for clients, and some are consumer-customer-based.
 The one thing most of the more popular sites have in common?
 Visitors to their site.
-These sites draw in the visitors who may or may not have ever found your work on your own website.
+These sites draw in visitors who may or may not have ever found your work on your website.

 print on demand